 Your executive attention is your ability to stay focused on one topic or task at a time.
 Nicholas Carr, in his book, The Shallows: What the Internet is Doing to Our Brains, points out that long hours on social media, and even our constant alerts and notifications on our smart phones, programs our brains to be more focused on alerts, while at the same time diminishing our ability to concentrate.
 If you find it more difficult to maintain deep thought on something for a sustained period of time, social media may be one of the reasons.
 The good news is that this can be reversed by changing your habits.
 Knowing this, it is easy to see how social media effects productivity in more ways than one.

 I could go on and on with example after example of the negative effects of social media, but let me end with just a few more points.
-Social media was supposed to help give a voice to the people, which is does to some effect, but have your noticed that we seem to have made it more of a megaphone for the fool?
+Social media was supposed to help give a voice to the people, which is does to some effect, but have you noticed that we seem to have made it more of a megaphone for fools?